Planet 13 Holdings: History

 In 2021, Planet 13 Holdings purchased a medical marijuana subsidiary of Harvest Health and Recreation for $55 million.
 The store will be known at Planet 13 Florida.
 In 2022, the company purchased Next Green Wave to expand operations in California.

 In July 2021, the company opened Planet 13 Orange County in Santa Ana, California.
 The largest dispensary in California, it features an 89-foot digital waterfall, a computerized interactive beach, and a 16-foot octopus sculpture.
+In 2025, they sold the money losing location to Catalyst Cannabis who planned to extensively reduce the size of the store.